Silbo Gomero: Features

-According to different studies, Silbo Gomero has between two and four vowels and between four and ten consonants.
+According to different studies, Silbo Gomero has between two and five vowels and between four and ten consonants.
 It is a whistled form of a dialect of Canarian Spanish.
 Silbo replaces each vowel or consonant with a whistling sound.
 Whistles are distinguished according to pitch and continuity.
 As with other whistled forms of non-tonal languages, Silbo works by retaining approximately the articulation of ordinary speech and so "the timbre variations of speech appear in the guise of pitch variations".

 Silbo Gomero is a complex language to learn, with its whistling techniques requiring physical precision and a strength of the body parts producing the language that can be acquired only by practice.
 Silbo Gomero uses the tongue, lips and hands and so differs greatly from conventional language, which uses the mouth cavity to blend and contrast several acoustic frequencies.
 The whistling mechanism, in contrast, is limited to a single basic pitch between 1,000 and 3,000 hertz.
 The physical precision comes in the whistler's ability to vary the frequencies at different speeds and start and stop the production of the sound waves.
 The technique is handed down within La Gomera's community, with unchanged teaching methods that date to the late 19th century.
 Since the same pitch can represent many sounds, Silbo has many fewer phonemes than Spanish.
 Therefore, communication can be ambiguous; context and word choice are important for effective communication.